Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • Liquidity ratios: Analyze liquidity ratios (current ratio, quick ratio) to ensure that a company has sufficient funds to cover short-term liabilities.

-• Cash flow: Review operating cash flow to assess the company's ability to generate capital from ongoing operations.
+• Cash flow: Examine operating cash flow to assess the company's ability to generate capital from ongoing business operations.

 Growth rates and investments

-• Sales and profit growth: Compare sales and profit growth rates to assess the company's future prospects.
+• Revenue and profit growth: Compare revenue and profit growth rates to assess the company's future prospects.

-• Investment ratio: Analyze the level of investment in research and development and in property, plant and equipment to assess the long-term growth opportunities and sustainability of the Rate of Return.
+• Investment ratio: Analyze the level of investment in research and development and in property, plant, and equipment to assess long-term growth opportunities and the sustainability of profitability.

 Market conditions and competitive environment

-• Market share: Companies with higher market shares can benefit from economies of scale and have a more stable Rate of Return.
+• Market share: Companies with higher market shares can leverage economies of scale and enjoy more stable profitability.

 • Competitive intensity: Consider the intensity of competition in the industry.
-Strong competition can affect margins and therefore Rate of Return.
+Strong competition can affect margins and thus profitability.

 Difference: Rate of Return, Profitability, Profit, Liquidity and Yield